nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ####Weaknesses
 1. Only two priority levels are supported.
-2. Viewing of uncompleted tasks is in the order of completion, rather than in the order of task date or time.
-Viewing by list or date is not supported.
+2. List of uncompleted tasks is not sorted according to date and time, but by order of creation.

 ###Taskwarrior
 ####Taskwarrior is a well-developed command line task manager software.
 It has implemented many functionalities, but only the ones most applicable to the project are detailed in this document.